mangalam-research/wed/tech_notes.rst

 DOM selection
   The selection as understood by DOM.
-Methods working with this selection have "DOM" in their name.
+Methods working with this selection have ``DOM`` in their name.

 GUI selection
   The selection in the GUI tree.
-The GUI selection is just called "selection", without further qualifier.
+The GUI selection is just called "selection", without any further qualifier.
 This is the range selected by the user in the document being edited.
 The methods operating on this selection do not use a special qualifier.
 E.g. ``getSelection`` does not have ``DOM`` or ``data`` in its name and thus works on a